Rudolf Konrad: Life and career

 Rudolf Konrad was born in Kulmbach in Northern Bavaria on 7 March 1891.
 He entered the German Army in July 1910 as an ensign.
 Joining a Bavarian Field Artillery Regiment in October 1912 as a Lieutenant, he served with them in World War I.

 He remained in the Reichswehr after 1918, rising to command a Gebirgsjager (Mountain) Regiment from October 1935.
 Becoming a staff officer, in 1940 he became chief of staff of XVIII Corps, then of 2nd Army.
 He was then given a field command, first of 7th Mountain Division then, for most of the period from December 1941 to May 1944, of XXXXIX Mountain Corps on the Eastern Front.
 He received the Knight's Cross of the Iron Cross in August 1942 for his command of this corps.
 Finally, he commanded LXVIII Corps from early 1945 until the end of the war.

 In 1966 the Bundeswehr barracks in Bad Reichenhall was named 'General Konrad Barracks'.
-In August 2012 it was renamed 'Hochstaufen Barracks', Christian Schmidt the Federal Minister of Defence describing the previous name as outdated.
+In August 2012 it was renamed 'Hochstaufen Barracks', Christian Schmidt the Parliamentary Secretary of State of the Federal Ministry of Defence describing the previous name as outdated.